SystemsApproach/book/internetworking/impl.rst

 graphics, but in this case, the NPU is optimized for parsing packet headers and making a forwarding decision.
-NPUs are able to process packets (input, make a forwarding decision, and output) at rates measured in Terabits-per-second (Tbps), easily fast enough to keep up with 32x100-Gbps ports, or the 48x40-Gbps ports shown in the diagram.
+NPUs are able to process packets (input, make a forwarding decision, and output) at rates measured in Terabits per second (Tbps), easily fast enough to keep up with 32x100-Gbps ports, or the 48x40-Gbps ports shown in the diagram.

 .. sidebar:: Network Processing Units